AT 2017: Day 8, Bly Gap to Beech Gap

 Patch of snow

-View from Standing Indian
+View from Standing Indian Mountain

-The AT didn't go directly over the mountain, but there was a short side trail that lead to the top.
-This was the third time I've been to the top of this mountain, so I knew the view would be worth a few extra steps.
+The AT didn't go directly over the mountain, but I remembered there was a short side trail that went to the top.
+Although I had already walked to the top twice before, I went up there again.

-The name of this mountain is from the Cherokee name, Yûñ'wï-tsulenûñ'yï, “Where the man stood” (or Yû'ñwï-dïkatâgûñ'yï, “Where the man stands”).
+The name of this mountain comes from a Cherokee name, Yûñ'wï-tsulenûñ'yï (Where the man stood) or Yû'ñwï-dïkatâgûñ'yï (Where the man stands).

 Smoke seen in the distance